tuesdesign/quartz/content/TUES DESIGN CARD.md

 >
 >Designed By Constantine Lucius Pallas (2024-2025)
 >
->TUES DESIGN CARD' HARDWARE SCHEMATICS, PRODUCTION FILES, FIRMWARE CONFIGURATION, DOCUMENTATION and RELATED MATERIALS are provided AS IS under the [CERN OHL v2 Strongly Reciprocal](https://choosealicense.com/licenses/cern-ohl-s-2.0/) license.
+>TUES DESIGN CARD HARDWARE SCHEMATICS, PRODUCTION FILES, FIRMWARE CONFIGURATION, DOCUMENTATION and RELATED MATERIALS are provided AS IS under the [CERN OHL v2 Strongly Reciprocal](https://choosealicense.com/licenses/cern-ohl-s-2.0/) license.

 # BUILD GUIDE

 Hi there.
 I'm Constantine, and if you're reading this page, you likely acquired one of my business cards, and you're interested in turning it into a game controller.
 This document should give you everything you need to complete your build.

 ## Parts List
 - 1x TUES DESIGN CARD mainboard (the business card)
 - 11x Kailh Choc Mechanical Keyboard Switches (Not Cherry MX switches)
-- 11x Kailh Choc Hot-Swap Sockets
+- 11x Kailh Choc Hot-Swap Sockets (Not Cherry MX sockets)
-- 11x Square Choc Keycaps (16.5x16.5mm) - I used [these](https://chosfox.com/collections/choc-keycaps/products/chocfox-cfx-choc-keycaps)
+- 11x Square Choc Keycaps (16.5x16.5mm) - I used [these](https://chosfox.com/collections/choc-keycaps/products/chocfox-cfx-choc-keycaps) (Not Cherry MX keycaps)
 - 1x [Seeed Studio XIAO nRF52840 Sense](https://www.seeedstudio.com/Seeed-XIAO-BLE-Sense-nRF52840-p-5253.html) (you may be able to use a different microcontroller with the same pinout and footprint, but I cannot guarantee compatibility)
+	- The standard Seeed Studio XIAO nRF52840 has the same pinout, footprint, and even bluetooth features, so it's probably the next best thing (I haven't tried it myself though).
+	- If you have had success with an alternate microcontroller, please email me and I'll amend the list.
 - (Optional, advanced) 1x [Compatible Battery](https://forum.seeedstudio.com/t/battery-guidance-for-the-nrf52840-sense/273224) and connectors - This is required for Bluetooth support and wireless capabilities.
 ## Required Tools and Materials
 - Soldering Iron (I recommend using a small tip)